-(1) The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
-In November 2012, we publicly announced that our Board of Directors authorized us to repurchase up to \$22.0 million of our common stock.
+We did not repurchase any shares during the thirteen weeks ended August 3, 2013.
+As of August 3, 2013, the maximum dollar value of shares that may yet be repurchases under our current share repurchase program was \$12.5 million.
+The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
+In November 2012, we publicly announced that our Board of Directors authorized us to repurchase program was completed in December 2012.
+In December 2012, we publicly announced that our Board of Directors authorized us to repurchase up to \$22.0 million of our common stock.
 This repurchase program was completed in December 2012.
 In December 2012, we publicly announced that our Board of Directors authorized us to repurchase up to an additional \$20.0 million of our common stock.
-The repurchase program is expected to continue through fiscal 2013 that will end of February 1, 2014, unless the time period is extended or shortened by the Board of Directors.
+The repurchase program is expected to continue through fiscal 2013 that will end on February 1, 2014, unless the time period is extended or shortened by the Board of Directors.